ArtiPedia/blog-v3/_posts/2016-11-06-jekyll-liquid.md

 These statements will look for the files ``head.html``, ``header.html`` and ``footer.html`` and insert them in the places where the tags are defined.
 I have discussed this here as well.

 <p class="r">
-Liquid tags and objects will not work on a page if you have not defined front matter in it.
+Liquid tags and objects may not work on a page if you have not defined front matter in it.
 At least blank front matter like this <br>
 ---   <br>
 ---
 </p>